dhruvp987/ChatBox/README.md

 /______/______/______/______/______/______/______/______/______/______/[TomekK]
 *******************************************************************************
 ```
-Chat with local models over the web using a friendly interface.
+Easily chat with local models over the web using a friendly interface.

 Uses llama.cpp for excellent model support and solid performance on a wide range of hardware.